Statistical inference on $D^{(d)}(u_n)$ condition and estimation of the Extremal Index: Estimations and asymptotic properties

 Our goal is to estimate the extremal index $\theta$.
 The starting point is Corollary 1.3 from \cite{Chernicketal1991}.
-For stating the existence of $\theta$, the corollary assumes two ``mixing" conditions in the dependence of the sequence, namely $D(u_n)$ and $D^{(d)}(u_n)$.
-Let $u_n(\tau), \tau>0$ be such that
+For stating the existence of $\theta$, the corollary assumes two ``mixing" conditions in the dependence of the sequence, namely $D(u_n(\tau))$ and $D^{(d)}(u_n(\tau))$, where $u_n(\tau)$ is given in \eqref{eq: un}.
+When it does not cause any misunderstanding, we write $u_n$ instead of $u_n(\tau)$.